agittins/bermuda/README.md

 ### Why do my bluetooth devices have only the address and no name?

+- You can simply rename your entities if you like.

-- you can tell your bluetooth proxies to send an inquiry in response to advertisements, this _might_ cause names to show up.
+- You can also tell your bluetooth proxies to send an inquiry in response to advertisements, this _might_ cause names to show up.
+Consider also though that it means while your proxy is asking a device for its name it can't be listening for BLE traffic to proxy.
   In esphome, this is done by adding `active: true` to the `esp32_ble_tracker` section (this is separate from the active property of the `bluetooth_proxy` section, which controls outbound client connections).